Jamie Hitel is Director of Music at Christ Church Greenwich, Connecticut – a historical Episcopal parish just outside New York City.

-Jamie’s interest in contemporary church music inspired him to establish a visiting artist program at Christ Church, which has resulted in several new commissions, most notably by leading British composer Philip Moore.
-Two of these are featured on a new CD recording of the St Cecilia Choir of Girls, released to critical acclaim in April 2014.
+An interest in contemporary church music inspired him to establish a visiting artist program, which has resulted in several new commissions, most notably by leading British composer Philip Moore.
+Two of these are featured on a notable CD recording of the St Cecilia Choir of Girls, released in April 2014.

 When not directing choirs, Jamie Hitel maintains a busy solo organ recital career.
-Recital venues include St Paul’s and Westminster Cathedrals, London, as well as Trinity Church, Wall Street, Saint Thomas Church, Fifth Avenue, New York City, and Saint Mark’s Cathedral, Seattle.
+Concert venues have included London’s St Paul’s and Westminster Cathedrals; New York’s Saint Thomas Church, Fifth Avenue, Trinity Church, Wall Street; and Seattle’s Saint Mark’s Cathedral.

-An organ recital tour of Germany in September 2014 included concerts in Paderborn Cathedral, Rheda-Wiedenbrück and Braunschweig.
+Recent organ recitals in Germany have included concerts in Paderborn Cathedral, Rheda-Wiedenbrück and Braunschweig.